Hœnheim: History

-October 2, 1791, all the goods of the Klinglin family and of the church were confiscated and sold to the inhabitants.
+On 2 October 1791 all the goods of the Klinglin family and of the church were confiscated and sold to the inhabitants.

 In 1792, the Émigré, joined forces with the Austro-Prussians begin the hostilities to regain the power in France.
 From October to December 1793, engagements between the troops of the French Republic and the Austro-Prussians took place around the Hoenheim - Griesheim-on-Souffel - Dingsheim line, until the Austro-Prussians troops were pushed back out of Alsace by January 1794.

 In 1793, the commune of Hoenheim was attached to the canton of Hausbergen.

-February 17, 1800, Hoenheim was attached to the new district of Strasbourg.
+On 17 February 1800 Hoenheim was attached to the new district of Strasbourg.

 In 1813, Napoleon's Russian campaign finished in catastrophe.
 He managed, with difficulty, to return to France, but the troops of the Coalition were behind him.
 In January 1814, the French troops were kept in Strasbourg by the attacks of the Cossacks who settled in Hoenheim, Bischheim and Schiltigheim.
 Following Napoleon's return and defeat at the Battle of Waterloo, the General Jean Rapp, having wind of intentions to annex Alsace and under the orders of Louis XVIII continued to fight on the Souffel, just north of Hoenheim.
-The battle of Souffelweyersheim-Hoenheim took place on June 28 and 29, 1815.
-With the victory of Coalition troops, Strasbourg was taken on July 9.
+The battle of Souffelweyersheim-Hoenheim took place on 28 and 29 June 1815.
+With the victory of Coalition troops, Strasbourg was taken on 9 July.

 In 1852 two new transportation routes passed by the territory of Hoenheim (but away from the village).
 The first is the Marne–Rhine Canal which connects Vitry-le-François to Strasbourg.
 The second is the Paris-Strasbourg railway line.

-The Franco-Prussian War from 1870-1871 began on July 19, 1870.
-On August 7, the day after the battle of Froeschwiller-Woerth, the German troops arrived in Hoenheim.
-The troops settled in Reichstett, a few kilometres north of Hoenheim, and began the siege of Strasbourg on August 12.
+The Franco-Prussian War from 1870-1871 began on 19 July 1870.
+On 7 August, the day after the battle of Froeschwiller-Woerth, the German troops arrived in Hoenheim.
+The troops settled in Reichstett, a few kilometres north of Hoenheim, and began the siege of Strasbourg on 12 August.
 With the treaty of Frankfurt in May 1871, France was required to give up the three departments of the Alsace-Moselle.

 Between 1871 and 1919, Hoenheim is attached to the "Kreises Strassburg (Land)".

 Railway workshops opened in 1875 in Bischheim on a 30 ha, with 10 ha located in Hoenheim.
 These workshops were located on the new railway line connecting Strasbourg to Lauterbourg.

-October 14, 1878, inauguration of the Tramway Place Kléber (Strasbourg) - Hoenheim.
+On 14 October 1878 the tramway between Place Kléber (Strasbourg) and Hoenheim was inaugurated.

-June 19, 1879, the first holder of the Catholic parish of Hoenheim was named in the new church of Hoenheim.
+On 19 June 1879 the first holder of the Catholic parish of Hoenheim was named in the new church of Hoenheim.
 Previously Hoenheim depended from the parish of Bischheim, which church was used by the Protestant of Bischheim too.

 Inauguration of the marshalling yard of Hausbergen in 1906.
 It covers the territory of several communes, one of which was Hoenheim.